brandur/sorg/content/drafts/postgres-atomicity.md

 can be used to retrieve a row from physical storage, otherwise known as "the heap".
-The `tid` gives Postgres a starting point where it can start scanning the heap until it finds a valid tuple that satisfies the current snapshot's visibility.
+The `tid` gives Postgres a starting point where it can start scanning the heap until it finds a suitable tuple that satisfies the current snapshot's visibility.

-Here's the Postgres implementation for a "heap tuple" (as opposed to an "index tuple" which is the structure found in an index), along with a few other structs that represent its header information ([from `htup.h`][tuple] [and `htup_details.h`][tupleheaders]):
+Here's the Postgres implementation for a _heap tuple_ (as opposed to an _index tuple_ which is the structure found in an index), along with a few other structs that represent its header information ([from `htup.h`][tuple] [and `htup_details.h`][tupleheaders]):